iterative/dvc.org/static/docs/commands-reference/checkout.md

   DVC will not checkout files referenced later in the pipeline than the named target(s).

-- `-f`, `--force` - does not prompt when removing workspace files.
+- `-f`, `--force` - do not prompt when removing workspace files.
 Changing the current set of DVC-files with SCM commands like `git checkout` can result in the need for DVC to remove files which should not exist in the current state and are missing in the local cache (they are not committed in DVC terms).
 This